Jersey cricket team: 2018-Present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Jersey and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Jersey and other ICC members after 1 January 2019 have the T20I status.

 In September 2018, Jersey qualified from Group B of the 2018–19 ICC World Twenty20 Europe Qualifier to the Regional Finals of the tournament.

 Jersey played their first T20I against Guernsey on 31 May 2019.